Skip to main content

 This means you might have to stay in unsuitable accommodation for longer than 7 days, but you can challenge this.

-If they do not offer you suitable accommodation, use the relevant template to write a letter that states why they are breaking the law.
+If they do not offer you suitable accommodation, use one of our letter templates to help you tell the council how they are breaking the law.

-Use this letter template if the accommodation is unsuitable because you've been there for more than 7 days and:
+Use this letter template if you've been in accommodation for more than 7 days and:

 • you cannot access it 24 hours a day – for example, if there’s a curfew

-• it does not have proper cooking facilities and a living room that you can access – these can be shared with other households
+• you do not have access to a kitchen and a living room – these are allowed to be shared with other households

-• it does not have a private bathroom that you can access
+• you do not have a private bathroom

 Copy and paste the sample text and personalise it with your details.